Allans-dev/ReactReduxWeather/README.md

 ----------------------------------

-Do I need an Umbrella for Lunch this Week?
+Earth at a Snapshot

-The app let's the user search for a location (currently in Australia and aiming to implement country selector in the next phase) and display the weather for the next five days at 12pm noon.
-It shows a snapshot weather description, icon and temperature.
+The app let's the user search for a location anywhere in the world and return a five day forecast of the weather at the current time of each day.
 On selecting the display a component will replace the other search results displaying detailed weather information.

 In the current wireframe it will have a temperature graph showing the temperature range for the next five days, as well as average.
 And other information available from openweather API.